 So although you may not be required to receive an Ohio food handlers card in your country… or a level one or two Ohio food certificate… It still may be in your best interest to become certified as every restaurant needs them.

 So What is the Ohio Food Handlers Card?

-👌 Listen up: Searching online for Ohio food handler cards will lead to multiple sites claiming that you must have one, and that they have the test for you to take.
-Please be leery with most of these course providers.
-In some instances, they are trying to get you to pay for something that you do NOT necessarily need… or potentially something that isn’t accepted in your local jurisdiction.
+👌 Listen up: Searching the internet for Ohio food handler cards will lead to many sites claiming that you must have one, and that the site can help certify you.
+Please be careful with these websites as sometimes they are trying to convince you to pay for something that you do NOT need.

 Ohio County Food Handlers Card

 All food employees working for a restaurant or food facility inside Ohio County are REQUIRED to have an Ohio County food handlers permit.

 This means that everyone who directly deals with unpackaged food products served to the general public in Ohio County will have to obtain a permit.
 This includes dishwashers, servers, and bussers – not just the cooks.

 You must obtain a card within 30 days of employment… and a copy of the card must be kept at your food facility.

 Food Handler training and testing in Ohio County can be done both online and offline.